Andrew Jarman: SANFL

 After being one of a number of older players de-listed by the Crows and their new coach Malcolm Blight before the 1997 AFL season, Jarman returned to the SANFL in 1997 for Norwood.
 "Jars" enjoyed a carbon-copy of his watershed 1987 season, winning both the Magarey Medal (shared with Sturt's Brodie Atkinson, another former North Adelaide player) and his second Premiership win as Norwood defeated Port Adelaide in the Grand Final.

 In 2001 Jarman was named in the centre position of the North Adelaide Football Club Team of the Century and awarded Life Membership in 2006.

 In 2007 Jarman was inducted into the South Australian Football Hall of Fame.

 AFL

+Inevitably, the Jarman brothers attracted the interest of clubs in the Victorian Football League (VFL).